 Big roast, big family

-An old fashioned roast leg of lamb – especially whole – is what you’re missing if your family isn’t too big.
+An old fashioned roasted leg of lamb is what you’re missing if your family isn’t too big.
 Half a leg will feed four.
 There are two of us.
 We don’t get to have it very often unless we have people round for dinner.

-The same goes for the full roast rib of beef, a whole pork belly, a nice big shoulder of lamb or turkey, of course.
-You pay the price for being selfish and not raising a bunch of kids.
-Personally though, between you and me, I wouldn’t swap.
-I’d rather invite friends round once in a while.
-The kids might not like lamb anyway.
+The same goes for the full roast rib of beef, the whole roast pork belly, a big shoulder of lamb or the turkey, of course.
+You pay the price for being selfish and not raising a whole bunch of kids.
+On the other hand of course, the kids might not like lamb anyway.

-Let me just mention here a digital probe – it is so useful, going with the timing is reliable but if you just want to make sure it’s not completely raw inside (like, you’ve forgotten to take it out of the fridge and bring to room temperature, cardinal sin but it happens) sticking the probe in to see about 65C will let you relax.
+Let me just mention here the benefits of a digital probe.
+Going with the timing of a roast per pound of weight, like below, is reliable but if you just want to make sure the roast leg is not completely raw inside (in case you’d forgotten to take it out of the fridge and bring to room temperature) sticking the meat thermometer in to see about 65C will let you relax.

 The key ingredient, as I invaluably learnt from Samin Nosrat, is salt.
 Salting the meat, any meat, as soon as you bring it home from the shops, even if cooking isn't until two days ahead, makes all the difference in the world.
 It makes the meat tender and fully flavoursome.

 As far as the extras go, my favourite trio for lamb is anchovy, garlic and rosemary.
 Meat is the least pretty of all foods but the lamb leg will look nice if scored in diagonal slashes, with slivers of garlic and tufts of rosemary sticking out of the crossing places.

 Anchovy melts into umami - and do not worry, it won't make the lamb overly salty on top of the previous salt seasoning.
 It will be absolutely delicious.